 Guidance Counseling Master's Degree

 Learn about the types of master's degrees in guidance counseling as well as online options and what you'll study in these graduate programs.
 Find out about admissions requirements, job duties and the career outlook for this field.
-Schools offering Counseling degrees can also be found in these popular choices.

 Can I Earn a Master's Degree in Guidance Counseling Online?

 There are many institutions that offer master's degree programs in guidance counseling or school counseling. in You can earn this degree online or through a traditional college campus.
 Schools often You can earn a Master of Arts (M.A.), Master of Science (M.S.) or Master of Education (M.Ed.) in this field.
 Some online classes might combine Web-based instruction with weekend, night or summer classes.
 In online formats, expect to use discussion forums, video conferencing and e-mail to communicate with your professors and classmates.

 |Degree Types||Master of Arts, Master of Science or Master of Education|

 |Online Options||Programs available online, some with flexible in-person class options|

 |Course Topics||Ethics, intervention, applied psychology, group therapy and behavioral disorders|